Knowledge base

 - Click on Security:

-You can also block a sender directly from the received e-mail:
+You can also block a sender directly from the received email:

-- Click here to access the Mail Infomaniak Web app (online service) mail.infomaniak.com).
+- Click here to access the Mail Infomaniak web app (online service mail.infomaniak.com).

 - Open the message from the unwanted sender.

-- Click on the icon â‹® at the top right of the open message.
+- Click on the ⋮ icon at the top right of the opened message.

-- Click here in order to access the management of your product on the Manager Infomaniak (Need help?).
+- Click here to access the management of your product on the Infomaniak Manager (need help?).

-- Click directly on the nameallocated to the product concerned.
+- Click directly on the name assigned to the relevant product.

 - Click on the email address concerned.

-You can also use mail filters.
+To manage your incoming mail, you can also use mail filters.

 This guide explains how to regain access to Infomaniak services (manager.infomaniak.com and mail.infomaniak.com among others) in case of issues with the mobile app kAuth (application for iOS/Android smartphone or tablet) if you chose this security method when activating 2FA (two-factor authentication).